-How to sync all-day events using Calendar Sync
+Sync all-day events using Calendar Sync

 Reclaim will skip syncing all-day events by default, but you can opt to sync them in your sync policy settings.
 Here's how to do it, and how it works.

-Go to Calendar Sync in the Reclaim app
+Go to Calendar Sync in the Reclaim app.

-Click on any of the sync policies that you want to enable all-day events for
+Click on any of the sync policies that you want to enable all-day events for.

-Scroll down until you see "All-day events"
+Scroll down until you see "All-day events".